Professor Sasha Roseneil

 - Prior to coming to Birkbeck, she was Professor of Sociology and Gender Studies at the University of Leeds (2000-2007), where she was also the founding Director of the Centre for Interdisciplinary Gender Studies (1997-2004).

-- She has been Professor II in the Centre for Gender Research at the University of Oslo since 2005, and from 2007-2011 was Deputy Scientific Director of FEMCIT – an EU Framework 6 integrated project on 'Gendered Citizenship in Multicultural Europe: the impact of contemporary women's movements'.
+- She was Professor II in the Centre for Gender Research at the University of Oslo from 200-15, and from 2007-2011 was Deputy Scientific Director of FEMCIT – an EU Framework 6 integrated project on 'gendered citizenship in multicultural europe: the impact of contemporary women's movements

 Research and teaching